 With the historical centre on one side of the river, the opposite bank of the Danube offers a different experience, dedicated to the memorials of the past regime.
 The latter are presented during a special tour through communist Bratislava, which leads to the Slavín War Memorial, the burial ground of Russian soldiers killed in the World War II, or through Petržalka, the largest socialist housing estate in Slovakia.
 Architecture from every period has its bright sides, and where the past regime is concerned, the bright sides are embodied in the interesting suburban planning, well worth seeing.
 The tour is provided by a vintage bus or an old-fashioned Skoda car, mass-produced in the former Czechoslovakia during the 20th century.
 To know a thing or two from Bratislava and its history really innovative and fun way, try an escape game with Bratislava theme.

 Bratislava is a town of contemporary and traditional galleries.
 Besides the best known, which are located in the centre, such as the Nedbalka Gallery of Slovak modern art or the Bratislava City Gallery, it is worth fitting in a half-day trip to Danubiana, the gallery of modern art.
 Its extraordinary construction is reminiscent of a ship, stranded in the middle of the Danube.
 It is set in the natural environment of flocks of water birds, while the lawn around the gallery is scattered with modern statues and sculptures, giving the place its magical atmosphere.
 The gallery regularly hosts exhibitions of Slovak and international visual arts.
 The gallery is accessible by bus or taxi.
-Alternatively, why not book a private sport boat?
+Alternatively, why not book a private sport boat or rent a bike?
 During the ride along the Danube whilst holding a glass of sparkling wine, find out why Bratislava is called a city with the most Mediterranean feel in the Central Europe.

 As Bratislava is also known as a town of classical music, finish your evening in the ambience of opera arias or chamber orchestra.
 How many European cities may pride themselves with two opera stages, right in their centre?